SubhadipPal16052000/CREDIT-CARD-FRAUD-DETECTION/README.md

 ## 🎯 Problem Statement

-Fraudulent transactions are hidden within millions of legitimate ones.
+Financial fraud is a multi-billion dollar problem that erodes customer trust and causes significant losses for companies.
+The challenge is to distinguish fraudulent transactions from legitimate ones, which are often hidden within millions of daily transactions.
+This project involves analyzing a historical dataset of financial transactions to identify patterns and characteristics of fraud.
+The outcome will be an analytical report and a baseline predictive model that can help in flagging suspicious activities in real-time, thereby protecting the company's and its customers' assets.

 The key challenges are:
 - Handling highly **imbalanced datasets**
 - Minimizing **false negatives (missed fraud cases)**
 - Enabling **real-time fraud detection systems**